supersaw-it/guides/lfcs/commands.md

 egrep -w 'man' testfile # exact word egrep -wo 'man' testfile # exact word and only the matched word

+find / -type f -size +1k -a -size -5k # find files w/ size above 1kb AND less than 5kb; use -o for OR find / -type f -perm -0755 # find files where all of the specified permission bits in MODE are set, but files may have additional permission bits set as well. find / -type f -perm /0755 # find files that have at least one of the permission bits in MODE set.
+This is the more permissive search option.

+while IFS= read -r line; do echo "$line"; done < files.txt # print each line in a while loop

 # del many lines in vim: Make sure the cursor is on the very first line; then without entering into the insert mode, enter number 1000 and press dd immediately after that.
 Finally save the file.

 sudo tar -cPzf logs.tar.gz /var/log/ # Create, absolute Path, gZip, File (archive) name